EmptyRain75/mnist-ai-classifier/experiments/README.md

 This folder contains more structured experiments performed after the models have been implemented and understood.

-The experiments inside the learning notebooks are often exploratory and are mainly used to understand one concept at a time.
+The experiments inside the learning notebooks are often exploratory and are mainly used to understand one concept at a time, or just utter trash.

 The purpose of this folder is to test the models more systematically and show a broader picture of their behavior.